davidyell/FF8-GF-Corral/README.md

 * Luck-J

 ## Junction system
-If you're not familiar with the game, or what a Guardian Force, or how it works.
+If you're not familiar with the game, or what a Guardian Force is, or how it works.
 You can read more on Wikipedia. https://en.wikipedia.org/wiki/Final_Fantasy_VIII#Junction_system

 ##Credit